Brumado: Emancipation

-Bom Jesus dos Meiras belonged to Livramento do Brumado village (current Livramento de Nossa Senhora).
-On June 19, 1869, still under the name of Bom Jesus dos Meiras, the then vice president of the Bahia province, Antônio Ledeslau de Figueiredo Rocha, signed Provincial Decree-Law No. 1091, thus transforming Bom Jesus dos Meiras in a district of the same name, annexing it to Caetité, who was already emancipated.
+The region where Brumado is now located belonged to the colonial Comarca (Municipality) of Minas do Rio de Contas from 1723 to 1810, when created the Municipality of Vila Nova do Príncipe e Santana de Caitité (currently Caetité).
+On June 19, 1869, still under the name of Freguesia do Bom Jesus dos Meiras, the then Vice-President of the imperial Province of Bahia, Antônio Ledeslau de Figueiredo Rocha, signed Provincial Decree-Law No. 1091, thus transforming Bom Jesus dos Meiras into a district under the same name, as part of Caetité.
 Soon after, Antônio Pinheiro Pinto Canguçu, the second lord of Sobrado do Brejo, contributed financially and with labor to build the Chapel of Bom Jesus, attending the requests of the inhabitants; Today, the old chapel is the mother church of Brumado, that at that time was called Church Senhor do Bonfim, in honor of the patron of the city, Bom Jesus, and had like first vicar the priest Jose Mariano Meira Rocha.
 Bom Jesus dos Meiras separated from Caetité in 1877, receiving the title of village.
-The author of the project was a deputy from the province of Bahia, Marcolino Moura.
+The author of the project was a Provincial Deputy of Bahia, Marcolino Moura.
 The political leader at that time was Colonel Exupério Pinheiro Canguçu, the fourth and last lord of Sobrado do Brejo.
-Political emancipation occurred on June 11, 1877, with the creation of Provincial Law n ° 1756.
-The first City Council of Bom Jesus dos Meiras was created on February 13, 1878, composed of the following persons listed below and their Respective positions: President: Colonel Exupério Pinheiro Canguçu; Secretary: Belarmino Jacundes Lobo; Prosecutor: Rufiniano de Moura Amorim; Supervisor: Plácido Guedes d'Oliveira; Porter: Francisco Alves Piranha.
+Political emancipation occurred on June 11, 1877(Provincial Law n° 1756).
+The first City Council of Bom Jesus dos Meiras was inaugurated on February 13, 1878, composed by: Colonel Exupério Pinheiro Canguçu (as president); Belarmino Jacundes Lobo (as secretary); Rufiniano de Moura Amorim (as procuror); Plácido Guedes d'Oliveira (as supervisor); Francisco Alves Piranha (as usher ou chamberlain).

-In 1948, Armindo dos Santos Azevedo took office as the first mayor elected by direct vote.
-The merchant and cattle rancher was elected in three terms: 1948 - 1950, 1955 - 1958 and 1963 - 1966.
-In its management, the municipality achieved great advances, such as water supply, electricity and paving of many streets and squares in the center of city.
+In 1948, Armindo dos Santos Azevedo took office as the first elected mayor by direct vote.
+The merchant and cattle rancher was elected for three terms: 1948 - 1950, 1955 - 1958 and 1963 - 1966.
+In its management, the Municipality achieved great advances, such as water supply, electricity and paving of many streets and squares in the center of city.
 The energy in Brumado in the 1940s to 1970s only worked until 9:30 p.m.
 It was from then on that the energy began to function in an integral way.
 In 1962, the districts of Santa Bárbara dos Casados, Olhos d'Água and São Pedro would have their toponyms changed to Ubiraçaba, Itaquaraí and Aracatu, respectively.
 From 1967 to 1970, the mayor was elected doctor Juracy Pires Gomes, with the support of partner Armindo dos Santos Azevedo.
 In his mandate important works were carried out, such as the new city hall, the new municipal market, the city's first public library; The main one was the dam of the Do Antônio River that would supply the city until the year 2010.